shariq1989/cookbook/content/recipe/spaghetti_sauce.md

 * A small bowl
 * A [meat chopper](https://amzn.to/2TLab0X)

-#### Can I freeze the spaghetti sauce?
+#### Can I freeze spaghetti sauce?

 You sure can.
 In fact, it is encouraged.
-I often make this recipe in bulk to freeze the extra sauce for a quick meal down the road.
+I often make this recipe in bulk so I can freeze the extra sauce for a quick meal down the road.
 First, allow the sauce to cool completely, and then add it to a freezer-safe container or bag, careful to remove as much air as possible.
 The spaghetti sauce will freeze for up to 6 months.
 When you’re ready to eat, defrost the sauce in the refrigerator overnight and warm it on the stove-top while you prepare the noodles.

 ### INSTRUCTIONS: STEP-BY-STEP